Quantum logic and weak values: Abstract

 \section{Abstract}

-In this paper we study weak values and weak measurement from a quantum-logical viewpoint.
-We examine the validity of counter-factual interpretation of Hardy's paradox in terms of weak values and show that it is not evaluated by means of weak measurement.
-It is also shown that strange weak values may appear only if they are not (conditional) probabilities and that noncommuting observables can not be measured simultaneously even by weak measurement.
+In this study, we study weak values from a quantum-logical viewpoint.
+In addition, we examine the validity of the counterfactual statements of Hardy's paradox, which are based on weak values, and we show that these statements have not been validated.
+It is also shown that strange weak values may only appear if they are not (conditional) probabilities.

 PACS numbers: 03.65.Ta, 03.65.Ud, 03.65.Ca